biosustain/GRASP/README.md

 ## Know issues and limitations

  - massAction mechanisms only work for one substrate and one product;
  - if the uncertainty in the flux is such that it can be both positive and negative, it is possible that GRASP samples Gibbs energies incompatible with the reference flux.
-These models are discarded at the moment;
+This generates an error;
  - when using altair in the jupyter notebooks you might get the error `<VegaLite 2 object>` when trying to plot something.
     - you should add `alt.renderers.enable('default')` after importing altair.